International Baccalaureate® (IB) Diploma Programme (DP)

 Our approach is holistic, nurturing students’ cognitive development as well as their social-emotional wellness and their development as members of local and world communities.

-Like our elementary and middle schools, our high school implement the so-called spiral sequence, in which material is not presented as isolated blocks, but rather in an interwoven fashion at ever-increasing levels of complexity.
+Like our elementary and middle schools, our high school implements the so-called spiral sequence, in which material is not presented as isolated blocks, but rather in an interwoven fashion at ever-increasing levels of complexity.
 This helps students draw connections across topics and disciplines.

 Our students learn how to learn, both individually and in groups.
 By high school, they are not just academically advanced, but are also extremely capable problem-solvers and communicators.
 By the time they finish tenth grade, they are more than ready to embark on the IB Diploma Programme.

 The IB approach develops not just excellent scholars but the whole person.
 IB graduates are both academically advanced and healthy, well rounded young people who love to learn.
-They have excellent breadth and depth of knowledge; are ethically and emotionally well developed, and multilingual.
+They have excellent breadth and depth of knowledge, are ethically and emotionally well developed, and multilingual.

 IB coursework is underpinned by the DP Core: three “deeper dives” into subjects chosen by the student in conjunction with an academic advisor.
 These are Theory of Knowledge; an Extended Essay requiring university-level research and writing; and the Creativity, Activity and Service requirement.
 The DP Core approach has been shown to dramatically improve students’ approach to learning and conducting independent research in higher education.

-A Proven Advantage in University Admissions
+A Proven Advantage in University Admissions and University Success

 The DP is internationally recognized as representing one of the highest standards in university preparatory education.
 DP graduates have a clear advantage when applying to universities.
 Several studies have found that IB students are significantly more likely to attend universities classified as “selective” and “highly selective” than their peers.

 A Tailor-Made Experience for Each Student

 All EBGIS students receive highly individualized attention and support.
 Our high schoolers are no exception.
 They will continue receiving one-on-one support through our Faculty Mentorship Program.
-Our IB students will also receive regular formative assessments from their teachers to guide them through the program, while our high school teachers will take a team approach, working with the IB Coordinator and counselor to ensure that students have the best possible high school experience.
+Our IB students will also receive regular formal assessments from their teachers and advisors to guide them through the program, while our high school teachers will take a team approach, working with the IB Coordinator and counselor to ensure that students have the best possible high school experience.